dendriel/princeps/README.md

 NEXT:

-- Allow laying more cards
 - Add a message-log (or a chat) to improve the notifications experience
+- Allows to display players entering the lobby
 - Update doc images